Standards

 2.11 Functions within legal, ethical, and professional guidelines.

-3. Standard 3.
+2.12 Applies adult learning principles in supervising and training adults. - Standard 3.
 Implements Instruction.
 The IECE educator introduces, implements, and facilitates experiences and instruction that support development and learning for infants, toddlers, preschool children, and kindergarten children, including those with disabilities.

 Performance Criteria: The extent to which the IECE educator: